sigp/lighthouse/book/src/api-lighthouse.md

 Caveats:

-* Presently only attestation rewards are computed.
+* Presently only attestation and sync committee rewards are computed.
 * The output format is verbose and subject to change.
 Please see [`BlockReward`][block_reward_src] in the source.
 * For maximum efficiency the `start_slot` should satisfy `start_slot % slots_per_restore_point == 1`.